brew-stuff/homebrew-emacs/README.md

 install`.

-Like [Eric Davis](https://github.com/edavis), who I forked this from, I'm trying to use it as an alternative to the built-in `package.el` system that ships with Emacs 24.
+Like [Eric Davis](https://github.com/edavis), who I forked this from, I’m trying to use it as an alternative to the built-in `package.el` system that ships with Emacs 24.
 The advantage is more customizable builds and a much better interface.
 Those who have many more packages installed will probably not find those considerations compelling.